pieterjm/Btap/README.md

 Take the following steps to configure the device:

 1. Create a wallet at https://lnbits.meulenhoff.org and add the LNURLdevice extension to the wallet.
-Other LNbits servers will not work.
-2. Create an LNURLDevice in LNbits.
-Add a 'Switch', set the correct price and the correct duration.
-You can add up to three distinct switches.
+2. In LNbits, create an LNURLDevice by clicking 'NEW LNURLDEVICE INSTANCE'.
+3. Configure the LNURLDevice, make sure that the type is set to 'Switch'.
+4. Add one or more (max three) switches by clicking on the '+' button.
+Configure price, duration and Label for each switch.
+  * The duration is the amount of milliseconds, the tap is switched on.
+  * The Label button is displayed on the tap.
+For instance 'Small' or 'Large'.
-3. Record the following data of the LNURLdevice (8 charachters).
+5. Click 'CREATE LNURLDEVICE' and record the ID of the LNURLdevice (8 charachters).
-4. On the tap device, enter config.
+6. On the tap device, enter config.
   - Make sure that LNbits host is set to: lnbits.meulenhoff.org
   - Set 'Device ID' to the ID of the LNURL device.
-5. Click connect.
+7. Click connect.

 ## Compilation

 BliksemBier is created with platform.io.